PnS2019/pns2019.github.com/session_01.md

 While classical computing (numerical computing) defines variables and uses operations to modify their values, symbolic computation defines a graph of operations on symbols, which can be substituted for values later.
 These operations can include addition, subtraction, multiplication, matrix multiplication, differentiation, exponentiation, etc.

-Every operation takes as input symbols (tensors), and output symbols that can be further operated upon.
+Every operation takes as input symbols (tensors), and outputs symbols that can be further operated upon.

 In this module, we will use [TensorFlow](https://www.tensorflow.org/), a dedicated machine learning framework based on symbolic computation.
-Specifically, we use the official high-level APIs -- Keras.
+Specifically, we use the official high-level API -- Keras.

-__Remarks__: [Keras](https://keras.io/) is an open source project that was dedicated to provide clean yet efficient high-level APIs that unifies several different frameworks.
-Keras has become the official high-level abstraction layer of TensorFlow and has deeply fused into recent TensorFlow releases.
-Therefore, for this module, we choose to use the Keras in the TensorFlow to get better support in performance.
+__Remarks__: [Keras](https://keras.io/) is an open source project that was dedicated to providing a clean yet efficient high-level API that unifies several different frameworks.
+Keras has become the official high-level abstraction layer of TensorFlow and has been deeply fused into recent TensorFlow releases.
+Therefore, for this module, we choose to use Keras in TensorFlow to get better support and performance.

-__Remarks__: Almost all modern Deep Learning libraries follows the principle of symbolic computation including Theano, TensorFlow, PyTorch, MXNET, Chainer, etc.
+__Remarks__: Almost all modern Deep Learning libraries follows the principles of symbolic computation including Theano, TensorFlow, PyTorch, MXNET, Chainer, etc.

 First let us import the backend functions of Keras in python and implement some basic operations.